MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackStorage/v0.10.6/Get-ACSShareMetric.md

 # Get-ACSShareMetric

 ## SYNOPSIS
-Retrieve the metrics of a share
+Gets the metrics of an ACS share.

 ## SYNTAX